Coarse structure of ultrametric spaces with applications: Metric resolutions

 In applications, metric resolutions will be constructed as indexing functions $i:\coprod\limits_{t\in S} X_s\to S$ (that means $i(x)=t$ if $x\in X_t$) from a disjoint union $ \coprod\limits_{t\in S} X_s$ of metric spaces $(X_t,d_t)$ so that there is a metric $d_S$ on $S$ and the metric $d$ on $ \coprod\limits_{t\in S} X_t$ having the following properties:\\ 1. $d$ restricted to each $X_t$ equals $d_t$,\\ 2. $d(x,y)=d_S(u,t)$ if $x\in X_u$, $y\in X_t$, and $u\ne t$.

 \begin{Proposition} Suppose $f:X\to S$ is a surjective function and $d_S$ is a metric on $S$.
 Suppose $d_t$ is a metric on $X_t:=f^{-1}(t)$ for each $t\in S$.
 If the diameter of each $X_t$ is at most $0.5\cdot d_S(u,t)$ for all $u\ne t$, then there is a unique metric $d$ on $X$ making $f$ a metric resolution.
-Moreover, if $(X_t,d_t)$, $t\in S$, are isosceles and $(S,d_S)$ is isosceles, then the total $(X,d)$ is isosceles as well.\\ If, in addition, the diameter of each $X_t$ is at most $d_S(u,t)$ for all $u\ne t$, $(X_t,d_t)$, $t\in S$, are ultrametric and $(S,d_S)$ is ultrametric, then the total $(X,d)$ is ultrametric as well.\\ \end{Proposition} \begin{proof} Obviously, there is at most one $d$ that can be considered as the total metric on $X$.
+Moreover, if $(X_t,d_t)$, $t\in S$, are isosceles and $(S,d_S)$ is isosceles, then the total $(X,d)$ is isosceles as well. \end{Proposition} \begin{proof} Obviously, there is at most one $d$ that can be considered as the total metric on $X$.
 Given $x,y,z\in X$, we need to show the Triangle Inequalities in each of the two cases.
-It is so if they belong to different fibers of $f$.
-Same if $x, z$ belong to the same fiber of $f$.
+It is so if they belong to three different fibers of $f$.
+Also, if $x, z$ belong to the same fiber of $f$.
 Assume $x\in X_a$, $z\in X_b$, and $a\ne b$.
-The Triangle Inequalities are obvious if $y\in X_a$ or $y\in X_b$ due to the requirement that the diameter of each $X_t$ is at most $0.5\cdot d_S(u,t)$ for all $u\ne t$.
-Similar analysis holds for the ultrametric case. \end{proof}
+The Triangle Inequalities are obvious if $y\in X_a$ or $y\in X_b$ due to the requirement that the diameter of each $X_t$ is at most $0.5\cdot d_S(u,t)$ for all $u\ne t$. \end{proof}

+\begin{Proposition} Suppose $f:X\to S$ is a surjective metric resolution and $d_S$ is an ultrametric on $S$.
+If the diameter of each $X_t:=f^{-1}(t)$ is at most $d_S(u,t)$ for all $u\ne t$, $(X_t,d|X_t)$, $t\in S$, are ultrametrics, then the total $(X,d)$ is ultrametric as well. \end{Proposition} \begin{proof} Given $x,y,z\in X$, we need to show the Ultrametric Triangle Inequality.
+It is so if they belong to three different fibers of $f$.
+Also, if $x, z$ belong to the same fiber of $f$.
+Assume $x\in X_a$, $z\in X_b$, and $a\ne b$.
+The Ultrametric Triangle Inequality are obvious if $y\in X_a$ or $y\in X_b$ due to the requirement that the diameter of each $X_t$ is at most $d_S(u,t)$ for all $u\ne t$. \end{proof}